a woman uses a spray bottle and a cloth to clean a surface

 Zero Waste Cleaning Supplies

 Don’t forget about your other cleaning supplies!
-Paper towels are truly harmful to the environment and honestly an unnecessary expense.
+Paper towels contribute to deforestation and honestly an unnecessary expense.
 I much prefer washable options like old socks (awesome for dusting!) or old work t-shirts cut into rag size.

 I love to find ways to make our lifestyle more eco-friendly, zero waste, and healthy.
 By making our own cleaning supplies we can limit the trash created by the repeated purchase of plastic bottles and containers, limit the exposure of our children’s systems to the harsh chemicals of standard cleaning products, and still ensure a clean living environment for our family.

-And when a box of baking soda is $0.62, it’s also a crazy-cheap way to live, which I’m all about.
+And when a box of baking soda is around $1, it’s also inexpensive, which I’m all about.

 Do you make your own cleaning supplies?
 Drop a comment with your favorite recipe!